ros-navigation/docs.nav2.org/migration/Galactic.rst

 The returned ``BT::NodeStatus`` will set the current status of the BT-Node.
 Since the function has access to the results of the service, the returned node-status can depend on those service results, for example.
 The normal behavior of the ``BtServiceNode`` is not affected by introducing the ``on_completion()`` function, since the the default implementation still simply returns ``BT::NodeStatus::SUCCESS``, if the service interaction completed successfully.

+Including new Rotation Shim Controller Plugin
+*********************************************

+`This PR <https://github.com/ros-planning/navigation2/pull/2718>`_ introduces the new ``nav2_rotation_shim_controller``.
+This controller will check the rough heading difference with respect to the robot and a newly received path.
+If within a threshold, it will pass the request onto the primary controller to execute.
+If it is outside of the threshold, this controller will rotate the robot towards that path heading.
+Once it is within the tolerance, it will then pass off control-execution from this rotation shim controller onto the primary controller plugin.
+At this point, the robot is still going to be rotating, allowing the current plugin to take control for a smooth hand off into path tracking.

+The Rotation Shim Controller is suitable for:

+- Robots that can rotate in place, such as differential and omnidirectional robots.
+- Preference to rotate in place rather than 'spiral out' when starting to track a new path that is at a significantly different heading than the robot's current heading.
+- Using planners that are non-kinematically feasible, such as NavFn, Theta\*, or Smac 2D (Feasible planners such as Smac Hybrid-A* and State Lattice will start search from the robot's actual starting heading, requiring no rotation).

 Spawning the robot in Gazebo
 ****************************